VasilisNeokosmidis/Camping_Project_2D_Unity/README.md

 2. Unity
    --> Open Unity Hub --> Add --> Add project from disk --> Add the folder of the clone repo.

+#How to build the game#
+1. Inside Unity.
+2. File -> Build And Run.